schweits/kubernetes-ingress/docs/content/installation/migration/ingress-nginx.md

 ```

 {{< note >}}
-The NGINX Ingress Controller has additional annotations for features using NGINX Plus which have no Ingress-NGINX Controller equivalent, such as active health checks and authentication using JSON Web Tokens (JWTs).
+NGINX Ingress Controller has additional annotations for features using NGINX Plus that have no Ingress-NGINX Controller equivalent, such as active health checks and authentication using JSON Web Tokens (JWTs).
 {{< /note >}}

 ### Global Configuration with ConfigMaps